lambet6/CM3070-Final-Project/USER_STORIES.md

 ### Daily Mood Logging

-- **Story**: As a user concerned about my mental health, I want to log a single emoji rating each day, so I can see at-a-glance how I’m feeling over time.
+- **Story**: As a user concerned about my mental health, I want to log a single emoji rating each day, so I can see at-a-glance how I'm feeling over time.
 - **Acceptance Criteria**:
   1. The user can select from 5 mood emojis (very sad → very happy).
-  2. Only one mood entry per day is allowed (though they can update it before midnight).
+  2. Only one mood entry per day is allowed (though they can update it anytime before midnight).
-  3. Invalid mood selections are prevented with clear error messages.
+  3. Mood selection is done by tapping directly on emoji buttons, preventing the possibility of invalid entries.
-  4. Failed save attempts notify the user and offer retry options.
+  4. Visual feedback confirms the currently selected mood.

 ### Mood & Task Completion Graph

 - **Story**: As a user, I want to see a 14-day chart of daily mood vs. tasks completed, so I can identify potential correlations between productivity and wellbeing.
 - **Acceptance Criteria**:
-  1. A graph or chart shows each day’s mood on a numeric scale.
+  1. A graph or chart shows each day's mood on a numeric scale.
   2. The same timeline overlays a bar or line representing tasks completed.
   3. Each day on the chart updates automatically whenever mood or tasks are updated.